Our Stage of Life Team

 She's lived in London England, been published (one of her own blog essays from Stage of Life ran in Central Penn Parent Magazine), and is the passionate mother of two.

-Rebecca will be a featured session presenter at the 2012 Pennsylvania Council of English and Language Arts conference (Session Title: Expanding Digital Literacy through Teen Blogging) and is available to speak or consult on various digital literacy and education topics ranging from blogging, writing, Language Arts curriculum and the simple idea of helping educators to get students writing outside of the classroom.
+Rebecca was a featured session presenter at the 2012 Pennsylvania Council of English and Language Arts conference (Session Title: Expanding Digital Literacy through Teen Blogging) and is available to speak or consult on various digital literacy and education topics ranging from blogging, writing, Language Arts curriculum and the simple idea of helping educators to get students writing outside of the classroom.

 If you need to reach Rebecca - please Contact here or visit her book blog...

 Meet Our Stage of Life Editors...